Management Information System Career Scope

 Transaction Processing Systems (TPS)

-This sort of information system is used to allocate the data regarding day to day transactions of a business.
+This sort of information system is used to allocate the data regarding the day-to-day transactions of a business.

 Management Information Systems (MIS)